Docs: Features: Sharding

 Ordinarily, for individual directories that map to multiple shards, skeema diff and skeema push will operate on the full list of shards.
 It is sometimes useful to run a schema change operation just on the first shard, as a “canary”, before deciding whether to continue with the full fleet of shards.

-The first-only option can be enabled to make skeema diff or skeema push only operate on the first instance and schema mapped by the directory.
+The first-only option can be enabled to make skeema diff or skeema push only operate on the first host and schema mapped by the directory.
 Here, “first” means following whatever order the hostnames or schema names were emitted by the configured host / host-wrapper and schema options.